wulff/puppet-jmeter/README.md

 This class installs the latest stable version of JMeter from apache.org.

-The original init script can be found at https://gist.github.com/2830209, only the IP address and the location of JMeter have been changed.
+The init script is based on the one available at https://gist.github.com/2830209.

 Basic usage